Ruby Palace

 The Ruby Palace (Persian: قصر یاقوت) is a palace in Tehran, Iran.
-Located in eastern Tehran, it was built in 1883 as a residence for Nasereddin Shah Qajar.
+Located in eastern Tehran, it was built in 1883 as a residence for Naser al-Din Shah Qajar.

 At the time of its construction, there used to be a caravanserai, a barracks and a bathhouse in the complex, but only the palace remains today.
 Overall, it used to have 200 rooms.
 At times, it was used as a residence for the Shah when he was hunting, and at other times, it served as the royal kitchen.

 It was listed in the national heritage sites of Iran on September 23, 2003, with the number 10412.